A control-oriented approach to optimal sensor placement: Preliminaries

 \subsection{Optimal experimental design (OED)}

 We formulate the OED problem as that of selecting an optimal subset from a set $\{\vec{x}_i\}_{i=1}^{\ns}$ of candidate locations for placing sensors.
 To facilitate this, we assign a binary weight $w_i \in \{0, 1\}$ to each candidate location.
 Sensors are placed at locations whose corresponding weight is one.
 In this setting, an experimental design is fully specified by a weight vector $\vec{w} = [w_1 \; \cdots \; w_{\ns}]^\top \in \{0, 1\}^\ns$.
-In what follows, we assume the sensor measurements are uncorrelated and let $\noisecov = \sigma^2 \mat{I}$.
+In what follows, we assume the sensor measurements are uncorrelated and let $\noisecov = \sigma^2 \mat{I}$ for convenience.
+Note that it is possible to extend the subsequent theory and derivations in a straightforward manner for the case of correlated noise.

 Before formulating an OED problem, we need to specify how an experimental design is incorporated in the Bayesian inverse problem.
 Following the formulations in~\cite{Alexanderian2013AOptimalDO}, we consider the design-dependent posterior distribution $\GM{\dparmap(\vec{w}, \obs)}{\postcov(\vec{w})}$, where